AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 </sly>
 ```

-will output something like following HTML, but only if there are both, a **`jcr:title`** and a **`jcr:description`** property defined, and if neither of them are empty:
+will output something like following HTML, but only if there are both, a `jcr:title` and a `jcr:description` property defined, and if neither of them are empty:

 ```xml
 <h1>MY TITLE</h1>
 <p>MY DESCRIPTION</p>
 ```

-One thing to keep in mind is to only use the SLY element when no existing element could have been annotated with the block statement, because SLY elements deter the value offered by the language to not alter the static HTML when making it dynamic.
+One thing to keep in mind is only to use the `sly` element when no existing element could have been annotated with the block statement, because `sly` elements deter the value offered by the language to not alter the static HTML when making it dynamic.

-For example, if the previous example would have been wrapped already inside a DIV element, then the added SLY element would be abusive:
+For example, if the previous example would have been wrapped already inside a `div` element, then the added `sly` element would be abusive:

 ```xml
 <div>